itistheshortcut/mysite_project/README.md

 - Initialize and register passport
 - Connect flash and express
 - Register users
-- Add portfolio model and user’s button
+- Add portfolio model and userâ€™s button
 - Create authentication
 - Add routes to edit and delete project
 - Routes to add work exp and education information
 - Add readme
 - Update keys.js
-- Add routes to user’s contact, portfolio, about and home
+- Add routes to userâ€™s contact, portfolio, about and home
 - Add routes to edit and delete
 - Add route to upload avatar picture
 - Add route to change project picture